-Neither Historic England nor the Georgian Society have made any comment on whether they believe that the proposals would meet the first test (i.e. that the total loss is necessary to achieve public benefits which outweigh that loss) however Officers consider that delivery of the wider Development which an approval would facilitate would meet that test.
+Neither Historic England nor the Georgian Society have made any comment on whether they believe that the proposals would meet the first test (i.e. that the total loss is necessary to achieve public benefits which outweigh that loss) however Officers consider that delivery of the wider Development would meet that test.

-Public benefits could be anything that delivers economic, social or environmental objectives as described in the National Planning Policy Framework (paragraph 8).
+Public benefits could be anything that delivers economic, social or environmental objectives as described in the NPPF (para 8).
 Public benefits should benefit the public at large and not just be a private benefit.
 However, they do not always have to be visible or accessible to the public in order to be genuine public benefits, for example, works to a listed dwelling which secure its future as a designated heritage asset could be a public benefit.
 There is no definition within any of the legislation of national or local policy guidance as to what constitutes substantial public benefits and it is a balanced judgement dependent on the particular circumstances of each case.